SCOPE OF THIS CHAPTER

 1. Child Protection Conferences

-A Child Protection Conference brings together family members (and the child/ren where appropriate), supporters/Advocates and those professionals most involved with the child and family to make decisions about the child's future safety, health and development.
+A Child Protection Conference brings together family members (and the child/ren where appropriate), supporters/Advocates and those practitioners most involved with the child and family to make decisions about the child's future safety, health and development.
 If concerns relate to an unborn child, any conference should be held prior to birth at 28 weeks pregnancy.

 The tasks for all conferences are to:

 - Consider the information presented to the conference and, taking into account the child's present situation and information about their family history and present and past family functioning, to decide whether the child is suffering or likely to suffer Significant Harm;

 - Bring together and analyse, in an inter-agency setting the information which has been obtained about: